 - Establishing and supporting the Director of Equity and Diversity, the Diversity Coordinators, and the Equity and Diversity Task Force to lead the Hilliard City School District’s commitment to eliminating inequitable practices;

 - Respecting and championing the diversity and life experiences of all students and staff to support the school district’s mission, vision, values, and goals;

 - Creating a three-year strategic plan, under the Director of Equity and Diversity leadership, includes policy recommendations, recruitment of a more representative workforce, curriculum review and guidance, and system support to target systemic racism in the District.

 Definitions and Terms

-Diversity: refers to the various backgrounds and races that comprise a community, nation or other grouping.
-In many cases, the term diversity does not just acknowledge the existence of diversity of background, race, gender, religion, sexual orientation, and so on, but implies an appreciation of these differences.
+Diversity: refers to the various backgrounds, lived experiences and races that comprise a community, nation, or other groupings.
+Diversity acknowledges and appreciates the existence of a combination of background, race, gender, religion, sexual orientation, language, and ability.

 Inclusion: means all students, staff, and community members are respected and valued members of their classroom, learning community, and the greater community.
 In an inclusive school, all students and staff participate in cultivating an environment in which all people feel accepted, safe, empowered, respected, valued, and have an equal voice.

 The task force was formed to recommend a 3-year action plan to the Board of Education to combat any form of racism and to help ensure that our district is inclusive for all students.
 The task force work began over the summer of 2020 by collecting feedback from the community on how we can be more inclusive.
 Smaller working groups began in November.
 There were about 40 people on the task force work groups (divided into 4 groups).
 Each group consists of staff, parents, students, board, and community members.
 The focus areas are Professional Development; Curriculum; Hiring; Discipline/Policies.
 Our task force completed our work and presented the Equity and Diversity Action Plan to the board in April.